entelect-incubator/.NET/Phase 2/Step 1/README.md

 ## **DTO's**

 Create DTO's that we will use in the calling projects for SOLID principal.
 Only send in data that is needed.
-Copy from Phase 2\Data\Common\DTO
+Copy from Phase 2\src\02.
+EndSolution\Pezza.Common\DTO

 ![DTO's](Assets/2021-01-17-09-04-19.png)